FUKUOKA

 Dark pink mentaiko, fish egg, clusters plated elegantly on blue and white porcelain

-Since the city is known for some of the freshest seafood in Japan, of course, we have to cover what to eat in Fukuoka for all those seafood lovers out there.
-Mentaiko (pollock roe or cod roe), is a Fukuoka specialty that originated in Korea.
-A popular ingredient used in all kinds of dishes, from onigiri rice balls to spaghetti to rice crackers, mentaiko can be found in dishes all over Japan, though it got its start in Fukuoka’s yatai street food stall culture.
+A popular ingredient used in all kinds of dishes, from onigiri rice balls to spaghetti and rice crackers, mentaiko can be found in dishes all over Japan, though it got its start in Fukuoka’s yatai street food stall culture.

-6. Saba (Mackerel)
+6. Saba (mackerel)

 A neatly lined up row of saba (mackerel) sashimi slices with a silver skin, placed on a plate.
 A hand holding chopsticks picks up one piece of the sashimi

 Goma saba (sesame mackerel) is one of Fukuoka’s delicious local mackerel dishes, consisting of saba sashimi seasoned with ground sesame seeds, mirin (a type of rice wine for cooking), soy sauce, and sake.
-The aromatic nuttiness of the toasted sesame seeds combined with the sweetness of the mirin and the fattiness of the mackerel makes for an addictingly tasty dish.

-Goboten udon
+7. Goboten udon

-8. Tetsunabe Gyoza
+8. Tetsunabe gyoza

 Pan-fried gyoza dumplings nestled in a dark iron skillet, with crispy brown bits facing upwards

-Gyoza is a pan-fried dumpling dish that came over from China by way of Fukuoka.
-But Fukuoka does their succulent, juicy gyoza a little bit differently, making mini, bite-size dumplings.
-If you’re a texture person, you’ll love the contrast between the crispy and chewy exterior and the juicy meat filling, especially with that perfect ratio of gyoza filling to skin.
+If you’re a texture person, you’ll love the contrast between the crispy and chewy exterior and the juicy meat filling, combined with the perfect ratio of gyoza filling to skin.
 It also helps that they’re easy to munch on in between sips of beer.
-Classic Fukuoka tetsunabe gyoza are grilled and served in a heavy cast iron pan, or tetsunabe.
-You might want to wait a while to eat them, as they’re served up scaldingly hot, but let’s be honest, you probably won’t.

-9. Yuzu Kosho
+9. Yuzu kosho

 Yuzu kosho, a Japanese condiment that is made of the citrus fruit, yuzu.
 It is a mashed, green condiment on a plate, next to two halves of a sliced yuzu

-This medley of citrus flavor and chili peppers is bright and vibrant, refreshing and spicy.
-The peel from the yuzu fruit is combined with salt and chili peppers for a hit of both acidity and spice.
-To level up pretty much any of the dishes above, from Hakata ramen to gyoza (though we don't recommend it on strawberries), just add some yuzu kosho.
-The bright flavors will cut through any fattiness or oiliness, bringing vibrancy back to an otherwise drab meal, or giving a zesty hit to a more unctuous and fatty dish.
+To level up pretty much any of the Fukuoka food specialties listed above, from Hakata ramen to gyoza (though it’s not recommended on strawberries), just add some yuzu kosho.
+The bright flavors will cut through any fattiness or oiliness, bringing an element of vibrancy to a meal, or giving a zesty hit to a more unctuous and fatty dish.

-10. Hakata Torimon
+10. Hakata torimon

 A poster for the Monde Selection-winning Meigetsu Hakata Torimon, with a photo of a cross-section of the manju sweet bun with sweet paste inside

-If you’re wondering what to eat in Fukuoka to satisfy that sweet tooth, you’ve got to try Hakata torimon, a manju (steamed bun) unlike any other.
-A bit of a hybrid between Japanese and Western sweets, rather than the traditional sweet red bean filling, Hakata torimon is made with a mix of shiro-an (white bean paste), butter, cream, and condensed milk, encased in a smooth golden pastry exterior.
+Rather, Hakata torimon is made with a mix of shiro-an (white bean paste), butter, cream, and condensed milk, encased in a smooth golden pastry exterior.
 It’s a dairy lover’s dream, with a melt-in-the-mouth, rich texture.
 It also makes for the perfect omiyage (souvenir).

 Stomach growling?
 Browse food experiences in Fukuoka Prefecture or follow us on Instagram.
 Make the most of your time in this coastal city with our 3-day Fukuoka itinerary, or get to know Fukuoka's rich street food culture!